eroleric/Install-and-configure-pfsense-firewall/README.md

 <pre>
 STEP 3
-Ddded the dedicated Intel interface and assigned its ports as a bridge, ensuring the LAN was on a different subnet.
+Added the dedicated Intel interface and assigned its ports as a bridge, ensuring the LAN was on a different subnet.
 </pre>
 ![Step 3 Add NIC Interfaces](https://github.com/user-attachments/assets/e7ac7eed-456f-4ddf-a91d-3b57eb6696cf)